chipsalliance/firrtl-spec/CONTRIBUTING.md

 - Match terminology and capitalization preferences used elsewhere by default.
 - Don't forget to spell-check!

+Unless otherwise specified, follow the style rules in:

+- Merriam--Webster's Collegiate Dictionary
+- The Chicago Manual of Style

 ## Code Blocks

 Code blocks containing FIRRTL, Verilog, or SystemVerilog are, by default, extracted to separate files in the build area and passed through `firtool` or `verilator` to check that they are correct.